 Field Agent Tip #2: Reserving Jobs

 A big part of being successful and efficient using Field Agent is managing your job opportunities.
 Generally speaking, jobs will appear in your Jobs tab when they are within ten miles of your current location.

 One issue to consider is whether you want to reserve a job before you are on site.
-If you know you are going to be (or can be) at a particular store or location within the allowed time frame (typically one, two or three hours), you can secure the right to do a job before you arrive.
+If you know you are going to be (or can be) at a particular store or location within the allowed time frame (typically one, two, three or four hours), you can secure the right to do a job before you arrive.
 The downside of reserving a job before you are on site is that you might arrive only to find conditions that make the job difficult to complete—or perhaps not worth your time and effort.

 For example, I once reserved a job that required taking a handful of photos outside a Walmart.
 When I arrived I found a tractor-trailer truck parked in front of the area that needed to be photographed, a frustrating development.

 On the other hand, some jobs—especially those at supermarkets or grocery stores—are likely to be reserved within seconds of being posted.
 So if you want to do those jobs, you’ll need to reserve them right away.

 My advice is to try to avoid reserving jobs well in advance unless you feel the job will be taken by another agent if you wait.
 It shouldn’t take long before you get a good feel for which jobs remain readily available and which are reserved almost immediately.

 - You can have multiple jobs in your queue at the same time, and you can work on multiple jobs at the same time.